 Abby Golik contributed 11 points to the Senators’ cause, with eight of those 11 coming in the third quarter.

-Douglas prepares for
+Douglas prepares for final five-game stretch

 The Tigers didn’t give Carson a chance to give up.